john-azzaro/Study-React-Components/README.md

 <br>
 <br>

-# What are React Class components?
+# What are React Class components and how do you create them?

 <dl>
 <dd>

 ## Classes make React components with extra features.
+Classes are a standard ES6 feature that you can use to make React components with extar features.
+Aside from the inner workings of classes, the syntax for creating classes is extremely useful to know.